 The state should ensure elementary teacher candidates possess sufficient subject-matter knowledge for the elementary classroom by requiring passage of a rigorous content test that provides individual subscores for each core academic subject.
 This goal has been revised since 2017.

-Content Test Requirements: Beginning in Fall 2021, Michigan will offer early elementary (PreK-3) and upper elementary (grades 3-6) certificates.
+Content Test Requirements: Michigan offers early elementary (PreK-3) and upper elementary (grades 3-6) certificates.
 The Michigan Test for Teaching Certification (MTTC) Lower Elementary (PK-3) Education (117-120) test and Upper Elementary (3-6) Education (121-124) will be available for the PreK-3 and grades 3-6 certificates.
 These tests are comprised of four separately scored subtests: Professional knowledge and skills, Literacy, Mathematics, and Science and Social studies.

 Provisional and Emergency Licensure: Because provisional and emergency licensure requirements are scored in Provisional and Emergency Licensure, only the test requirements for the state's initial license are considered as part of this goal.